emman0000/AI/Assignments/Assignment 1/Q5_comparision.md

 ![Screenshot 2025-02-22 172047](https://github.com/user-attachments/assets/bcc897bc-6773-4264-acbb-339ebee57248)

-### if a city not from the map is used then this is output returned
+### If a city is not from the map is used then this is output returned

 ![Screenshot 2025-02-22 173501](https://github.com/user-attachments/assets/3ac8db00-7b70-4efc-9d8e-fe0b27be8489)